spryker/spryker-docs/docs/scos/dev/developer-guides/202009.0/development-guide/back-end/data-manipulation/data-publishing/publish-and-synchronization.md

 title: Publish and Synchronization
 description: Publish and Synchronization process synchronizes all changes made on the backend need to be propagated to the client data stores.
 originalLink: https://documentation.spryker.com/v6/docs/publish-and-synchronization
+originalArticleId: eb0c0ec1-c484-45ce-b10c-c01548ee0c52
 redirect_from:
   - /v6/docs/publish-and-synchronization
   - /v6/docs/en/publish-and-synchronization
 ---

 To access data rapidly, a client (Shop App) uses a key-value storage, *Redis*, and a search engine, *Elasticsearch*, as data sources.
-The client does not have direct access to the [SQL database](https://documentation.spryker.com/docs/persistence-layer) used by the back end.
+The client does not have direct access to the [SQL database](/docs/scos/dev/developer-guides/202009.0/development-guide/back-end/zed/persistence-layer/about-the-persistence-layer.html) used by the back end.
 To keep the client data sources always up to date, all the changes made on the back end should be propagated to the front-end data sources.
 To do this, Spryker implements a two-step process, called Publish and Synchronize:

 1. Publish: